henrypp/simplewall/README.md

 > 4) Now open the Command Prompt and enter `gpupdate /force` to enforce the changes made to the Group Policies.

 #### Q: Where is blacklist mode?
-A: Blacklist is removed many days ago for uselessness.
-But if you need it back you can configure blacklist in that way:
+A: Blacklist was removed many days ago for uselessness.
+But if you need it, you can configure blacklist in these way:

 > 1) Open `Settings` -> `Rules`
 > 2) Uncheck `Block outbound for all` and `Block inbound for all` options.